NREL/buildstockbatch/docs/project_defn.rst

    is meant to represent.
 -  ``buildstock_csv``: Filepath of csv containing pre-defined building options to use in place of the sampling routine.
 The ``n_datapoints`` line must be commented out if applying this option.
 This can be absolute or relative (to this file).
 -  ``skip_sims``: Include this key to control whether the set of baseline simulations are run.
 The default (i.e., when this key is not included) is to run all the baseline simulations.
 No results csv table with baseline characteristics will be provided when the baseline simulations are skipped.
-- ``measures_to_ignore``: **ADVANCED FEATURE (USE WITH CAUTION--ADVANCED USERS/WORKFLOW DEVELOPERS ONLY)** to optionally not run one or measures (specified as a list) that are referenced in the options_lookup.tsv but should be skipped during model creation.
+- ``measures_to_ignore``: **ADVANCED FEATURE (USE WITH CAUTION--ADVANCED USERS/WORKFLOW DEVELOPERS ONLY)** to optionally not run one or more measures (specified as a list) that are referenced in the options_lookup.tsv but should be skipped during model creation.
 The measures are referenced by their directory name.
 This feature is currently only implemented for residential models constructed with the BuildExistingModel measure.

 Residential Simulation Controls
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~